-Opcodes 0 and 1 are used for R-type instructions.
 There are three shift and one rotate instruction.
-To shift or rotate, use the least significant 4 bits of register Rt as the shift/rotate amount.
+For shift and rotate instructins, the least significant 4 bits of register Rt are used as the shift/rotate amount.
 There is only one rotate left (ROL) instruction.
 To rotate right by n bits, you can rotate left by 16 - n bits, because registers are 16 bits.
 The Load Upper Immediate (LUI) is of the J-type to have a 12-bit immediate constant loaded into the upper 12 bits of register R1.
 The LUI can be combined with ORI (or ADDI) to load any 16-bit constant into a register.
 Although the instruction set is reduced, it is still rich enough to write useful programs.
 We can have procedure calls and returns using the JAL and JR instructions.